-Order 2014-158 of February 20, 2014, which contains various provisions for adapting financial legislation to EU law and transposes the CRD IV directive, introduced Article L.511-73 into the French Monetary and Financial Code which stipulates that "The Ordinary Shareholders' Meeting of credit institutions and finance companies is consulted annually regarding the overall amount of remuneration of any kind paid during the previous year to the persons mentioned in Article L. 511-71".
-This includes the accountable managers and the categories of employees, including risk-takers, persons performing a control function and any employee who, based on his/her total income, is in the same salary bracket, whose professional activities have a material impact on the risk profile of the company or group.
+Order 2014-158 of February 20, 2014, which contains various provisions for adapting financial legislation to EU law and transposes the CRD IV directive, introduced Article L.511-73 into the French Monetary and Financial Code which stipulates that "The ordinary shareholders' meeting of credit institutions and finance companies is consulted annually regarding the overall amount of remuneration of any kind paid during the previous year to the persons mentioned in Article L. 511-71".
+This includes the responsible managers and the categories of employees, including risk-takers, persons performing a control function and any employee who, based on his/her total income, is in the same salary bracket, whose professional activities have a material impact on the risk profile of the company or group.

-For all persons at CM-CIC Group who meet the above criteria, the total amount for 2013 as set out in the aforementioned Article L.511-73 was €31,411,340.
+For all persons at the CM-CIC Group who meet the above criteria, the total amount for 2013 as set out in the aforementioned Article L.511-73 was €31,411,340.

-In addition to the above data, note 37 to the consolidated financial statements of BFCM Group, provided on pages 123 of this document, respectively, describe the relationships with the group's key executives and indicate the total amount of the remuneration paid to them.
+In addition to the above data, note 36 to the consolidated financial statements of CM11-CIC Group and note 37 to the consolidated financial statements of BFCM Group, provided on pages 153 and 263 of this document, respectively, describe the relationships with the group's key executives and indicate the total amount of remuneration paid to them.